Accessible Web Content and Digital Documents Checklist

 Overview

-All electronic documents and web content should adhere to the Web Content Accessibility Guidelines WCAG 2.1 AA standards.
+All electronic documents and web content should adhere to the Web Content Accessibility Guidelines WCAG 2.1 Level AA standards in compliance with Title II of the ADA.
 Meeting accessibility standards means everyone can access and use our content.

 Designing with accessibility in mind makes content: